Skip to main content

 The homepage leads with clear positioning: who are you there for?
 Which industries, company forms, life situations?
 Instead of "We serve all clients" better "Tax advisor for freelancers and GmbHs in [city]".
 A calm, professional image (firm, team, you with a client in consultation), three central actions: view services, meet the team, request initial consultation.

-Professional law and compliance: StBerG, BOStB, GDPR
+Professional-law orientation: StBerG, BOStB, GDPR

 Visibility, trust, long-term mandates